ES.E.1 Equal Pay and Opportunities Act- Draft Administrative Policy

 Is a union dispatch that is a provision of a collective bargaining agreement considered exempt from the requirements of this rule and policy?

-Christine Brewer over 1 year ago
+Christine Brewer about 2 years ago

 Do we need to include supplemental insurance, legal assistance benefits, HSA, HRA, or FSA?

-Dawn Finlayson over 1 year ago
+Dawn Finlayson about 2 years ago

 What if, during job offer negotiation, we end up agreeing on a wage that is higher than the maximum posted on the job ad?
 Are there repercussions for this?

-Dawn Finlayson over 1 year ago
+Dawn Finlayson about 2 years ago

 We have multiple levels of the job with the same job title.
 When we advertise, we only put job title, not level.
 Based on skill level, we will offer the position at one of the levels.
 (Assembler 1 or Assembler 2) Do we need to disclose the salary range for all of the levels on the job posting?

-Dawn Finlayson over 1 year ago
+Dawn Finlayson about 2 years ago

 This is of grave concern for myself, and many of my small business friends for many reasons.
 Having to disclose salary or ranges is not appropriate in a free enterprise system and should not be regulated by the State.
 First and foremost, it shows your competitors what you are paying and is most times something more safe guarded by the company.
 If the intent by that is to raise the bar on salaries, companies will then also have to raise their prices to cover those, which then negates the higher wages and causes more inflation.
 This is a vicious cycle.
 In addition, most times, when an intention is brought forth, it most always has adverse unintended consequences.